 We strive to deliver excellent patient- and family-focused care.
 The Patient and Family Advisory Council (PFAC) is one way we commit to promoting and supporting patient- and family-focused care.
 The purpose of the PFAC is to collaborate and communicate with patients, families, and caregivers to obtain input on policies, programs, and services.
 The PFAC is a team consisting of WMed staff along with patient, family, and caregiver representatives that serve as an advisory resource.
-It is a partnership to help shape healthcare policies, programs, and services at WMed.
+It is a partnership to help shape the WMed Health experience.

 Participation: Patients, family members, and caregivers may volunteer or be asked to serve on the PFAC.
 Appointed members are expected to attend and to actively participate in regularly scheduled meetings initially up to two times per year.
 Additional meetings may be scheduled as needed that may require additional time.

 Membership Term: Members are appointed to serve for two years with the opportunity for renewal for one additional two-year term.